flaturtha/64-testaments/madness-of-krill/madness_v1.md

 *If only I had the talisman ... but now ...*

 Then the voice.
-It said my name.
+It rasped and called my name.

 “Theodore.”